 Rehabilitation Teachers or Vision Rehabilitation Therapists instruct individuals with vision impairments in the use of compensatory skills and assistive technology to enable them to live safe, productive, and independent lives.
 Skills evaluation and instruction occurs in the home, assisted living facilities, long term care facilities and on their job sites.
 Specialized teaching services, including some fairly simple devices and techniques, can improve an individual who is legally blind's quality of life.
 Services are planned and provided on an individual based on the person's needs, interests and aptitudes.

-MCB presents Independent Living Hour each Tuesday at 3 pm ET.
+MCB presents Independent Living Hour bi-weekly on Tuesdays at 3 pm ET.
 Join the MCB Vision Rehabilitation Teaching (VRT) team and MCB interns and students in the UMass Boston’s Vision Studies MEd program for virtual instruction to discuss vision rehabilitation tips and resources.
 View a current list of events offered by MCB.

 Specific areas of instruction taught by Vision Rehabilitation Therapists include: